bouzouidja/MobilityDB-AWS/README.md

 In the region option you can use the nearest region from your location.
 In the node-type option you can define the type of the ressource for the created node.
 AWS provide a lot of ressource type.
 In my case i defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
 You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).

+ The ssh-access option useed to accept ssh connection if you want to access to you EC2 instances via ssh.
 You can customize your cluster creation using according to you needs, Run eksctl create cluster --help to see all the options.

 The creation process take about a 20 minutes of time.